Modern Slavery Statement

 Risk Analysis and Next Steps

-Following the publication of the Modern Slavery Act, we have conducted a mapping exercise to locate suppliers in countries at higher risk of forced labour, using the Global Slavery Index.
-This has identified that the vast majority of FSL suppliers are located in very low risk areas, with less than 1% of our suppliers in high risk areas for forced labour, with most of those working in sectors that are not considered to be high risk sectors.
+Following the publication of the Modern Slavery Act 2015, we have conducted a mapping exercise to locate suppliers in countries at higher risk of forced labour using Transparency International’s Corruption Perceptions Index.
+This has identified that the vast majority of FSL suppliers are located in very low risk areas.
+Over 97% of FSL’s total spend is with countries indexed in the lowest risk category, at 90+.

-Our aim is to use this intelligence to minimise the risk of forced labour in our supply chain.
-FSL became a member of Responsible Business Alliance (RBA) in 2017 and we leverage our membership to develop our approach of Modern Slavery.
+We use this intelligence to minimise the risk of forced labour in our supply chain.
+We leverage our membership with RBA to develop our approach of Modern Slavery.
 We continue to undertake a number of audits via our global sourcing team which include key labour practices, and continue to review how we can effectively use this to mitigate any risk identified.
 Where any issues are found, an action plan is formulated and agreed.
 We continually review and improve the process in line with industry best practice.

-We have collaborated with our suppliers in areas such as the Green Procurement Policy and implementing an Anti-Bribery and Corruption policy, often using our SME Engagement programme as the main vehicle for collaboration with limited resource, smaller suppliers.
+We work with our suppliers using our SME Engagement Programme as the main vehicle for collaboration with limited resource, smaller suppliers.
 We will continue to take this collaborative approach in managing the risk for forced labour together with our suppliers.

-Human Rights: In Q4 of FY15, Fujitsu Limited launched a Group-wide Human Rights online training course mandatory for all employees, which has been rolled out globally.
+In Q4 of FY15, Fujitsu Limited launched a Group-wide Human Rights online training course for all employees, which has been rolled out globally.
 This introduces the importance of respecting human rights in all our business activities, the Fujitsu Human Rights Statement and key international law statutes such as the ILO Core Conventions.
-Forced labour is covered in depth, using case studies, and understanding is tested to complete the course.
-As part of the training, employees are specifically asked for their experiences of Fujitsu’s impact relating to human rights.
+Forced labour is covered in depth using case studies.
+As part of the training, employees are specifically asked to consider their experiences of Fujitsu’s impact relating to human rights and are directed to a range of resources to find out more and contacts if they have any concerns.

-Whistleblowing: Our whistleblowing scheme, Fujitsu Alert, is prominently positioned across the organisation and acts as a hotline and system of redress from human rights violations.
-Employees can confidentially lodge any concerns about the actions of business partners, managers and other employees.
+Our whistleblowing scheme, Fujitsu Alert, is prominently positioned across the organisation and acts as a hotline and system of redress from human rights violations.
+Employees and third parties can lodge any concerns via the system confidentially.
 These are then investigated independently.

-Please direct any questions on this statement to Stephen Hammond, Employee Relations Manager at
+Please direct any questions on this statement to Kay Fereday, HR Consultant - email@example.com